Exercise Specification

 name string Yes LaTeX notation of the symbol, e.g. "x", "\\angle A_{1}"

-type string Yes One of VARIABLE, CONSTANT, FUNCTION, FREEVARIABLE
+type string Yes One of VARIABLE, CONSTANT, FUNCTION, FREEVARIABLE, NAMED_VECTOR

 addToFormulaEditor boolean No Whether to add the symbol as a button in the formula editor